-All aspects of Morgan Stanley's businesses are highly competitive and Morgan Stanley expects them to remain so.
+All aspects of Morgan Stanley's businesses are highly competitive, and Morgan Stanley expects them to remain so.
 Morgan Stanley competes in the U.S. and globally for clients, market share and human talent.
 Operating within the financial services industry on a global basis presents, among other things, technological, risk management, regulatory and other infrastructure challenges that require effective resource allocation in order for Morgan Stanley to remain competitive.
-Its competitive position depends on a number of factors, including its reputation, the quality and consistency of its long-term investment performance, innovation, execution and relative pricing.
+Its competitive position depends on a number of factors, including its reputation, the quality and consistency of its long-term investment performance, innovation, execution, relative pricing or other factors including entering into new, or expanding current, businesses as a result of acquisitions and other strategic initiatives.
 Morgan Stanley's ability to sustain or improve its competitive position also depends substantially on its ability to continue to attract and retain highly qualified employees while managing compensation and other costs.
 Morgan Stanley competes with commercial banks, brokerage firms, insurance companies, exchanges, electronic trading and clearing platforms, financial data repositories, sponsors of mutual funds, hedge funds and private equity funds, energy companies, financial technology firms and other companies offering financial or ancillary services in the U.S., globally and digitally, including through the internet.
-In addition, restrictive laws and regulations applicable to certain U.S. financial services institutions, which may prohibit it from engaging in certain transactions and impose more stringent capital and liquidity requirements, can put Morgan Stanley at a competitive disadvantage to competitors in certain businesses not subject to these same requirements.
+In addition, restrictive laws and regulations applicable to certain financial services institutions, which may prohibit it from engaging in certain transactions and impose more stringent capital and liquidity requirements, can put Morgan Stanley at a competitive disadvantage to competitors in certain businesses not subject to these same requirements.
 See also "Supervision and Regulation" below and "Risk Factors" above.

-Institutional Securities and Wealth Management.
 Morgan Stanley competes directly in the U.S. and globally with other securities and financial services firms and broker-dealers and with others on a regional or product basis.
-Additionally, there is increased competition driven by established firms as well as the emergence of new firms and business models (including innovative uses of technology) competing for the same clients and assets or offering similar products and services to customers.
+Additionally, there is increased competition driven by established firms as well as the emergence of new firms and business models (including innovative uses of technology) competing for the same clients and assets or offering similar products and services to retail and institutional customers.
+Morgan Stanley also competes with companies that provide online trading and banking services, investment advisor services, robo-advice capabilities, and other financial products and services.